AI Personal Trainer

 Your body is not an average

 Generic plans are built on averages.
-The problem is averages describe almost no one accurately.
+The problem is that averages describe almost nobody accurately.

-Two people on identical 12-week protocols routinely end up with opposite outcomes.
+In MSSE 2019, two cohorts on identical 12-week protocols ended up with opposite outcomes — same plan, same volume, wildly different bodies.
 One person's optimal program is another person's overtraining disaster.

 Recovery capacity, stress load, sleep architecture, training history.
 None of those are average.
-Sarah's specifically are not average.
+Renee's specifically are not.

-Two reps short on her last squat set, three hours of sleep on the wearable, daycare drop in 90 minutes?
-The next session's volume has to be rewritten before she wakes up.
-Static templates cannot do that.
+Two reps short on her last squat set.
+Three hours of sleep on the Apple Watch.
+Daycare drop in 90 minutes.
+The next session's volume needs to be rewritten before she wakes up — and a static template cannot do that math.

-The coach who does not get tired at 18:00
+The coach who doesn't get tired at session six

-A good human trainer is excellent at what humans are good at.
+A good human trainer is excellent at the human stuff.
 Live form correction.
 Reading your face.
+Calling out the lie when you say you're fine.

-What humans are not good at: holding 47 weeks of your data in working memory while running their sixth session of the day.
-A trainer at session six is not the trainer you got at session one.
+What humans are bad at: holding 47 weeks of your data in working memory while running their sixth session of the day.
+The trainer at session six is not the trainer you got at session one.

-Interventions personalized on behavioral data significantly outperform one-size-fits-all approaches for sustainable change.
-Pattern recognition across months of input is where the system has an unfair edge over a human carrying that many client maps in their head at once.
+Personalized behavioral interventions significantly outperformed one-size-fits-all approaches in JAMA Internal Medicine 2020 on sustainable change.
+Pattern recognition across months of input is where the system has an unfair edge over a human carrying that many client maps in their head.

 When the plan should pull back

-Most programs treat recovery as the part you skip when you are feeling lazy.
-The literature treats it as the part that drives long-term adaptation.
+Most programs treat recovery as the part you skip when you feel lazy.
+The literature treats it as the part that drives adaptation.

-Athletes with periodized deloads see significantly better long-term strength gains than athletes running linear overload with no recovery adjustments.
+JSCR 2021 meta-analysis: athletes with periodized deloads saw significantly better long-term strength gains than athletes running linear overload with no recovery adjustments.
+The deload is the lever, not the cost.

-Calendar-based plans cannot time deloads to Sarah.
-They time them to week four because the spreadsheet said so.
+Calendar-based plans cannot time a deload to Renee.
+They time it to week four because the spreadsheet said so.

-A system that watches her sleep, her reported RPE, and her session-to-session pacing can.
-When fatigue piles up faster than output, the next block gets rewritten before the wheels come off.
-The voice-note check-in catches the cortisol-tell in her tone before the scale moves a pound.
+A system watching her sleep, her reported RPE, her session-to-session pacing can.
+When fatigue stacks faster than output, the next block gets rewritten before the wheels come off.
+The voice-note check-in catches the cortisol tell in her tone before the scale moves a pound.

-App-based interventions with personalization features completed six-month protocols at a 34 percent higher rate than generic digital programs.
+npj Digital Medicine 2022: app-based interventions with personalization completed six-month protocols at a 34% higher rate than generic digital programs.

 Adherence is the mechanism.
-Personalization is what drives it.
+Personalization is the engine.

-You cannot out-discipline a program that does not fit your week.
+You cannot out-discipline a program that doesn't fit your week.

-I ran a version of this protocol while dropping 112 pounds working hospital-security graveyards.
-The plans that did not work assumed I could train at 06:00.
-The plan that did work assumed I was a human with a job, kids, and a sleep schedule that hated me.
+Jake ran a version of this exact protocol while dropping 112 pounds working hospital-security graveyards.
+The plans that failed assumed he could train at 06:00.
+The plan that worked assumed he was a human with a job, kids, and a sleep schedule that hated him.

-That lived knowledge is the foundation of what we built.
-Not a theory about AI.
+That lived experience is the bedrock of what we built.
+Not a theory about AI bolted onto a workout PDF.

-If you are shopping AI workout apps, three filters cut through the marketing fast.
+If you're shopping AI workout apps, three questions cut through the noise.

-Adaptive programming, not static plans.
-If the calendar does not change based on what you logged yesterday, it is a digital PDF with a chatbot taped on.
+Does the calendar actually change based on what you logged yesterday?
+If not, it's a digital PDF with a chatbot taped on.

-Sustainability as the default.
-If the baseline assumes six training days and you have three, it is not personalized.
-It is aspirational.
+Is sustainability the default?
+If the baseline assumes six training days and you have three, it's not personalized.
+It's aspirational.
 Aspirational plans die on Tuesday.

-When the wearable logs sub-90-cadence walking all week, a real system writes a three-block cadence prescription before it touches the resistance calendar.
+When Renee's Apple Watch logs sub-90-cadence walking all week, the daily AI program update worker writes a three-block cadence prescription before it touches the resistance calendar.
 That is the bar.

 Not "we have AI."
 Specifically that.